• Home

 Data analytics involves analyzing large amounts of data to draw valuable insights.
 It entails using a variety of approaches and techniques, including algorithms and statistical models, to uncover trends and patterns.

-Data analytics is applicable in various industries, including healthcare, manufacturing, finance, marketing, and education.
+Data analytics is applicable in various industries, including healthcare analytics, manufacturing, finance, marketing, and education.

 Business analytics is the process of examining and interpreting data to assess business operations and performance.
-Consequently, help with solving problems.
+Consequently, helps with solving problems.

 Typically, business analytics is used to: